-How to Use MQTT in The Angular Project
+How to Use MQTT in the Angular Projects

 Lei Li

-How to Use MQTT in The Angular Project
+How to Use MQTT in the Angular Projects

-Angular is a development platform built on top of TypeScript.
-It consists of a component-based framework for building scalable Web applications; a set of perfectly integrated libraries covering routing, form management, client-server communication and other functions; and a set of development tools to help users develop, build, test, and update codes.
+Angular is a development platform built on TypeScript.
+It features a component-based framework designed for creating scalable web applications, along with a comprehensive set of integrated libraries that cover routing, form management, client-server communication, and other essential functions.
+Additionally, Angular provides development tools to assist users in developing, building, testing, and updating code.

-MQTT is a lightweight IoT message transfer protocol based on publish/subscribe mode, providing one-to-many message distribution and application decoupling with small transmission consumption, which can minimize network traffic.
-At the same time, it can meet various delivery requirements thanks to its three QoS (Quality of Service) levels for messages.
+MQTT is a lightweight message transfer protocol for the Internet of Things (IoT), based on a publish/subscribe model.
+It enables one-to-many message distribution and application decoupling while minimizing transmission costs, thereby reducing network traffic.
+MQTT also accommodates various delivery requirements through its three Quality of Service (QoS) levels for messages.

-This article will introduce how to use MQTT protocol in Angular projects to connect, subscribe, send/receive messages, unsubscribe and perform other functions between clients and MQTT Broker.
+This article will explain how to implement the MQTT protocol in Angular projects, covering how to connect, subscribe, send and receive messages, unsubscribe, and perform other functions between clients and the MQTT Broker.

-The reference is as follows: Create an Angular project with the Angular CLI
+1. Create an Angular project with the Angular CLI - This is the archived documentation for Angular v17

 ng new my-app